Guide to Code Enforcement Appeals Hearings

 How will the hearing go?

-- Because Permitting carries the burden of proof regarding any issues or matters you earlier raised, Permitting speaks first.
-Permitting offers testimony and its documents, typically only those Permitting sent out two weeks before the hearing.
+- Because DLSP carries the burden of proof regarding any issues or matters you raised in your appeal, DLSP must go first.
+DLSP offers testimony and its documents, typically only those DLSP sent out two weeks before the hearing.
 Although examiners have a lower threshold for admitting evidence than courts do, you may offer specific objections to any documents.
 You may question any witness.

-- Anyone wanting to introduce any document should bring at least three copies.
+- For an in-person hearing, anyone wanting to introduce any document should bring at least three copies.
+(Check the examiner’s written notice for any pre-hearing deadlines.).

 - Afterwards, each party has some time to respond to what the other party presented, followed by brief closing statements.